The Verb BE

 There are two cups on the table.

-There was a car accident on Seventh Street yesterday.
+There was a car accident on Trenton Street yesterday.

 There is a lot of light in this room.